bodziosamolot/sourceGenerators/article.md

           }

 What the code above does is:
 - It uses the `context.SyntaxProvider.CreateSyntaxProvider()` to construct the filtering pipeline.
-You can see two lambda functions:
+It consists of two lambda functions:
   - the first one is called the *predicate* and is the first level of filtration which processes the syntax,
   - the second one is called the *transform* and is used to obtain semantic information from the syntax that got through the predicate
 - In our generator the *predicate* looks through the syntax for nodes which represent a class whose name ends with "Controller"
 - The *transform* step uses the node to obtain the semantic information and check if the base of the class we are checking is of the *ControllerBase* type
 - The `context.SyntaxProvider.CreateSyntaxProvider()` returns the `IncrementalValuesProvider<INamedTypeSymbol>` which we already know does all of the caching magic.

+It's important to underline that splitting the process into the predicate and transform is a window optimisation.
+It should do a lightweight check to quickly filter the incoming syntax.
+If the work it does is time consuming the experience in the ide will quickly become unbearable.

 The code ends with a `Where(m => m != null)`.
 This is not a LINQ operator.
-It behaves in a similar fashion but it is an *IValueProvider* extension method.
+It behaves in a similar way but it is an *IValueProvider* extension method.
 There are other similar ones:
 - Select
 - SelectMany